ilyassman/EnviScan/README.md

 ```

 ## Getting Started 🚀
-Here are step-by-step instructions to set up and run EnviScan locally:
+Here are step-by-step instructions to set up and run EnviScan+ locally:

 ### Prerequisites: